Kuwait: bereavement information

 The next of kin of the person who died will usually need to make decisions and practical arrangements.
 The next of kin can sometimes appoint another person to act on their behalf (legal representative).

-If you are not the next of kin, they will need to be informed.
+If you’re not the next of kin, they will need to be informed.
 If required, the Foreign, Commonwealth & Development Office can help you do this.

-There is no legal definition of next of kin in the UK.
-Please note that if there is a disagreement over who is the next of kin, or the person who died did not choose a next of kin, this can cause additional complications.
+There’s no legal definition of next of kin in the UK.
+If there’s a disagreement over who is the next of kin, or the person who died did not choose a next of kin, this can cause additional complications.

-Release of information to next of kin
+Release of information to the next of kin

 Foreign, Commonwealth & Development Office will try to obtain as much information as possible after your relative or friend has died abroad.
-Some of this may be only available to next of kin.
+Some of this may be only available to the next of kin.
 Consular officers may be able to obtain this themselves, or they may put you in touch directly with the authorities overseas.
 They may be able to provide you with details of others who can advocate on your behalf such as lawyers, charities, or other organisations.

-Access to information concerning a death is restricted until a Coroner has reviewed the evidence such as post-mortem and police reports.
+Access to information concerning a death is restricted until a coroner has reviewed the evidence such as post-mortem and police reports.

 Insurance

-It is very important to check if the person who died had insurance.
+It’s very important to check if the person who died had insurance.
 If they had insurance, contact the insurance company as soon as possible.
 They may have a list of approved shipping agents to help you make repatriation arrangements, or be able to cover some of the costs.

 The Foreign, Commonwealth & Development Office cannot help with these costs.